 This list of books contains people who fought for the right to follow their dreams.
 Every individual on this list faced many obstacles that would have stopped some, but it didn’t stop them.
 Their perseverance is what makes these individuals unique and the first!

-I will update this list as I find more books!
 Follow me on Instagram to get updates and ideas for other picture books!
 If there’s a book you think I should add, comment below!

 Just a friendly reminder, I am an Amazon Affiliate, so if you decided to use the links below to purchase the books, I do get a commission.
 The price of the books does not change for you. ❤️

 Charles “Charlie” Luther Sifford (1922-2015) was the first African-American to play on the PGA Tour.
 Bookshop Affiliate Link

 What Do You Do With a Voice Like That?
 The Story of Extraordinary Congresswoman Barbara Jordan By Chris Barton